khmcm/message-app-client/README.md

 # message-client

-Server for a messaging app
+Client for a messaging app

 ## Project setup
 ```